Vietnam.vn - Nền tảng quảng bá Việt Nam

 Despite the upgraded guidance system, the Izdeliye-53 still lacks a warhead powerful enough to "cause major damage to most important military targets".

-The new version of the KUB-BLA can be used to attack some targets that the Lancet and other drones cannot penetrate.
+The new version of KUB-BLA could be used to attack a number of targets that Lancet and other drones cannot penetrate.

 UAVs have played an increasingly important role in the conflict between Russia and Ukraine.
 Since the beginning of the war, the type of UAV that Russia has used the most is the Shahed, which is believed to be produced by Iran.
 However, the Shahed suicide UAV often fails to reach its target and is easily shot down by Ukrainian air defense forces.

-In recent months, Russia has attempted to change its air attack strategy to make it more difficult for Ukraine to intercept UAVs, as well as carry out extensive domestic upgrades to its drone fleet.
+In recent months, Russia has been working to change its air strike strategy to make it more difficult for Ukraine to intercept UAVs, as well as carrying out extensive domestic upgrades to its drone fleet.

-TASS news agency quoted Russian Deputy Prime Minister Andrei Belousov on January 6 as saying that Russia plans to produce more than 32,000 UAVs per year from 2030.
+According to TASS news agency, citing Russian Deputy Prime Minister Andrei Belousov on January 6, Russia plans to produce more than 32,000 UAVs annually starting in 2030.

 Source